-Use available tools and templates to outline your personal budget.
-For instance, Microsoft Excel, LibreOffice Calc and Apple’s Numbers all have several free templates for personal finances and budgets.
+Use available tools and templates to outline your budget.
+For instance, Microsoft Excel, LibreOffice Calc, and Apple’s Numbers have free templates for personal finances and budgets.
 If you want to go old school, use a pen and paper.
 Want to go online?
 There are online tools available to help you create your budget.

 Start with your income

 Start by writing down all of your sources of income in one place so you can start to see the big picture.
 This will also help you develop an accurate spending plan and ensure you don’t overspend or under-budget any given month.

 Next, where does your money go in a month?